-Project Program Beneficiary Definition Est. Number of Beneficiaries Present Value (PV) of Benefits 9 Net Present Value (NPV) 10 ECG Financial and Operational Turnaround Project Consumers of electricity engaged in productive activity in the ECG Target Regions (Accra East and Accra West) who realize improved standards of living as a result of economic gains generated by the project, either through higher real incomes or through expenditure savings 4.8 million USD 357.5 million USD 143.3 million NEDCo Financial and Operational Turnaround Project Consumers of electricity engaged in productive activity located mainly in the NEDCo Target Regions who realize improved standards of living as a result of economic gains generated by the project, either through higher real incomes or through expenditure savings 1.4 million TBD TBD Regulatory Strengthening and Capacity Building Project (beneficiaries incorporated in ECG/ NEDCo Financial and Operational Turnaround Projects) Immediate beneficiaries would be the institutions and staff receiving the technical assistance and capacity building but the ultimate beneficiaries, will be the customers of ECG and NEDCo who realize improved standards of living as a result of economic gains generated by the project, either through higher real incomes or through expenditure savings N/A N/A N/A Access Project Operators in Markets and Economic Enclaves within the ECG and NEDCo Target Regions who realize improved standards of living as a result of economic gains generated by the project, either through higher real incomes or through expenditure savings TBD TBD TBD Power Generation Sector Improvement Project All electricity consumers in Ghana who realize improved standards of living as a result of economic gains generated by the project, either through higher real incomes or through expenditure savings and the Government 19.6 million To be provided in the next revision of the M&E Plan million Energy Efficiency and Demand Side Management Project All electricity consumers in Ghana who realize improved standards of living as a result of economic gains generated by the project, either through higher real incomes or through expenditure savings 19.6 million To be provided in the next revision of the M&E Plan USD 95.8 million
+Project Program Beneficiary Definition Est. Number of Present Value (PV) of Net Present Value Beneficiaries Benefits (NPV) ECG Financial and Operational Turnaround Project Consumers of electricity engaged in productive activity in the ECG Target Regions (Accra East and Accra West) who realize improved standards of living as a result of economic gains generated by the project, either through higher real incomes or through expenditure savings 4.8 million USD 357.5 million USD 143.3 million NEDCo Financial and Operational Turnaround Project Consumers of electricity engaged in productive activity located mainly in the NEDCo Target Regions who realize improved standards of living as a result of economic gains generated by the project, either through higher real incomes or through expenditure savings 1.4 million TBD TBD Regulatory Strengthening and Capacity Building Project (beneficiaries incorporated in ECG/ NEDCo Financial and Operational Turnaround Projects) Immediate beneficiaries would be the institutions and staff receiving the technical assistance and capacity building but the ultimate beneficiaries, will be the customers of ECG and NEDCo who realize improved standards of living as a result of economic gains generated by the project, either through higher real incomes or through expenditure savings N/A N/A N/A Access Project Operators in Markets and Economic Enclaves within the ECG and NEDCo Target Regions who realize improved standards of living as a result of economic gains generated by the project, either through higher real incomes or through expenditure savings TBD TBD TBD Power Generation Sector Improvement Project All electricity consumers in Ghana who realize improved standards of living as a result of economic gains generated by the project, either through higher real incomes or through expenditure savings and the Government TBD TBD TBD Energy Efficiency and Demand Side Management Project All electricity consumers in Ghana who realize improved standards of living as a result of economic gains generated by the project, either through higher real incomes or through expenditure savings 19.6 million To be provided in the next revision of the M&E Plan USD 95.8 million

-9 The PV of benefits are the "estimated discounted increase in income over the life of the project or the "beneficiary income gain."
+&lt;sup>7 The PV of benefits are the "estimated discounted increase in income over the life of the project or the "beneficiary

-10 The NPV illustrates the net benefits, which subtract the discounted costs from the discounted benefits.
+&lt;sup>8 The NPV illustrates the net benefits, which subtract the discounted costs from the discounted benefits.
 Cost-benefit analysis produces two main outputs: the ERR and NPV.
 This provides a more complete picture and allows for comparison at this level across projects.